opconWizard/opcon-docs/docs/job-types/zos.md

 the SAM.
 Condition code actions can be set.
 The following rules apply:

 - Only a single step is executed.
-- The SYSEXEC DDNAME concatenation is \"copied\" from that defined in the executing LSAM task. -   Define any DDNAME in the LSAM task as a SYSEXEC concatenation.
+- The SYSEXEC DDNAME concatenation is "copied" from that defined in the executing LSAM task. -   Define any DDNAME in the LSAM task as a SYSEXEC concatenation.
 - The SYSTSPRT allocation is assigned to the MSGCLASS defined in XPSPRMxx (default MSGCLASS=A).
 - The SYSTSIN DD is always dummied.
-- All parameters come from \"EXEC Parms\" in the job definition.
+- All parameters come from "EXEC Parms" in the job definition.
 - Dynamic REXX events share all the advantages of started tasks and they do not require JCL.

 #### REXX as a Dynamic Pre-run Event

-As a \"twist\" to the Dynamic REXX, it is possible to define a Dynamic REXX routine to be executed prior to the running of an associated Batch Job or other event.
+As a "twist" to the Dynamic REXX, it is possible to define a Dynamic REXX routine to be executed prior to the running of an associated Batch Job or other event.
 In this case the Dynamic REXX executes just the same as it does standalone, but rather than returning to SAM with a return code, the return code is used to immediately trigger (or not trigger) a subsequent Event in the LSAM itself.
 So, in those cases where immediate response to an action or monitor event is needed, a REXX
-Dynamic Pre-run can trigger a dependent Job or Task much faster than SAM could respond to an \"After\" dependency.
+Dynamic Pre-run can trigger a dependent Job or Task much faster than SAM could respond to an "After" dependency.

 ### Tracking Externally Submitted Batch Job Events in OpCon

 Within the z/OS LSAM, it is possible to trap and track events submitted outside of OpCon.
 There are three possible approaches to Non-Schedule Event Tracking.

-1. Define a single job name \"mask\" that is always trapped by the z/OS LSAM; 2.
+1. Define a single job name "mask" that is always trapped by the z/OS LSAM; 2.
 Define from one to eight single character JES execution classes to monitor and trap for tracking;
-3. Insert a tracking indicator (\"T\" or \"Q\") as the continuation character of the first Job card on any batch job requiring tracking.
+3. Insert a tracking indicator ("T" or "Q") as the continuation character of the first Job card on any batch job requiring tracking.
 4. Add a job step executing XPSTRACK.